Devendra616/DSA/readme.md

 - **Dynamic Programming**: Dynamic Programming is a technique where the solution to a problem is built up from the solutions to smaller instances of the same problem.
 [Explore Dynamic Programming](7.dynamic_programming/readme.md)

+### Leetcode

+Leetcode is a platform for practicing and preparing for technical interviews.
+It is a great way to practice and improve your skills in JavaScript.
+You can find a variety of problems to solve on the website.
+Here I have listed and solved some of the problems on Leetcode.
+You can find the solutions [here](8.leetcode/readme.md)

+### Machine Coding

+Machine Coding is a technique where you write code that is executed by a machine.
+In this round, you will be writing code in live coding sessions.
+You can practice this and find the solutions [here](9.machine_coding/readme.md)

 ## Contributing